Last Updated on March 14, 2022 by Grow with Bovees

-Fungus gnats can end start taking up residence in your house in several ways.
-But the most common ways these pests get into your house is through newly purchased bagged compost or soil, and /or potting mix that you bring indoors.
+Fungus gnats can start taking up residence in your house in several ways.
+But the most common way these pests get into your house is through newly purchased bagged compost or soil, and /or potting mix that you bring indoors.

-Apart from potting mix and soil, fungus gnats can even enter your home through houseplants that were previously outdoors during the summer and can fly in through an open window or door.
+Apart from potting mix and soil, they can even enter your home through houseplants that were previously outdoors during the summer and can fly in through an open window or door.

 Preferred Habitats for Fungal Gnats

-While there are several areas of your home that can serve as a breeding ground for fungus gnats, the fungal gnat larvae and adult flies love moist and rich soil that is generally a bit over-damp.
+While there are several areas of your home that can serve as a breeding ground, the fungal gnat larvae and adult flies love moist and rich soil that is generally a bit over-damp.

-Adding to this, soil mixes that are rich in peat moss or coconut coir can also encourage fungus gnats to lay their eggs and breed.
+Adding to this, soil mixes that are rich in peat moss or coconut coir can also encourage female gnats to lay their eggs and breed.

 A gnat problem is not limited to the summer months but is also evident in warmer areas of your home and garden, such as greenhouses during the winter.

-Greenhouses are actually a much better breeding ground for fungus gnats because the plants in there do tend to contain rich soils, and have been watered regularly.
+Greenhouses are actually a much better breeding facility for gnats because the plants in there do tend to contain rich soils, and have been watered regularly.

 Fungus gnats love to munch on the roots of your house plants, but will also feast on your plants themselves when there’s a lack of organic root material in your house plants.